Tigers vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Missouri Betting Records & Stats

-- Missouri and its opponents have combined to score more than 148.5 points in 18 of 33 games this season.
+- In 20 games this season, Missouri and its opponents have gone over 146 combined points.

-- The average total in Missouri's matchups this year is 153.7, 5.2 more points than this game's over/under.
+- Missouri's contests this year have an average total of 153.7, 7.7 more points than this matchup's over/under.

 - Missouri has entered the game as favorites 16 times this season and won 15, or 93.8%, of those games.